 Even if you're going into business with a family member or close friend, a partnership agreement can help you avoid conflict or future legal difficulties.
 Common problems that arise in partnerships include the division of ownership, roles and responsibilities, and the division of assets in a termination of the partnership.
 A partnership agreement can protect you and your partners in all these areas, but it can also prevent minor misunderstandings from happening in the first place.

 How to create a partnership agreement

-While not all partnership agreements are laid out in the same way, there are elements that should always be included.
+While not all partnership agreements are laid out in the same way, they should always include the following elements.

 Name of the partnership

-The name of the partnership should be registered with the county clerk's office to ensure availability of the name.
-Once the name is secured and registered, all documents having to do with the partnership should use this name.
+You should register the name of the partnership with your county clerk's office to ensure availability of the name.
+Once the name is secured and registered, all documents pertaining to the partnership should use this name.